msmfa/production-front-end-template/general-guidelines-README.md

 ![Github](/images/modules.png)

-- Keep track of your currently available packages: e.g., `npm ls --depth=0`. [read more...](https://docs.npmjs.com/cli/ls)
 - See if any of your packages have become unused or irrelevant: `depcheck`. [read more...](https://www.npmjs.com/package/depcheck)

-  _Why:_

-  > You may include an unused library in your code and increase the production bundle size.
-Find unused dependencies and get rid of them.

 - Before using a dependency, check its download statistics to see if it is heavily used by the community: `npm-stat`. [read more...](https://npm-stat.com/)

-  _Why:_

-  > More usage mostly means more contributors, which usually means better maintenance, and all of these result in quickly discovered bugs and quickly developed fixes.

 - Before using a dependency, check to see if it has a good, mature version release frequency with a large number of maintainers: e.g., `npm view async`. [read more...](https://docs.npmjs.com/cli/view)

-  _Why:_

-  > Having loads of contributors won't be as effective if maintainers don't merge fixes and patches quickly enough.

-- If a less known dependency is needed, discuss it with the team before using it.
-- Always make sure your app works with the latest version of its dependencies without breaking: `npm outdated`. [read more...](https://docs.npmjs.com/cli/outdated)

-  _Why:_

-  > Dependency updates sometimes contain breaking changes.
-Always check their release notes when updates show up.
-Update your dependencies one by one, that makes troubleshooting easier if anything goes wrong.
-Use a cool tool such as [npm-check-updates](https://github.com/tjunnone/npm-check-updates).

-- Check to see if the package has known security vulnerabilities with, e.g., [Snyk](https://snyk.io/test?utm_source=risingstack_blog).

 <a name="testing"></a>